 Once individuals master the skills needed to be successful at their job, they may consider pursuing an associate's or bachelor's degree to become a registered veterinary technician or a veterinarian.
 Other career options include supervisory or management at kennels, pet stores or veterinary hospitals.

-According to Salary.com, in October 2016, the median annual salary for veterinary assistants was $29,003.
+According to Salary.com, in 2019, the average annual salary for veterinary assistants was $30,597.
 Salary for veterinary assistants is dependent on the state and industry, such as animal hospitals or local government agencies.

 Economic Outlook and Growth of the Industry

 The U.S. Bureau of Labor Statistics (BLS) reported that the projected employment outlook for veterinary assistants and laboratory animal caretakers from 2018-2028 is 19%, which is faster than average (www.bls.gov).

 Animal lovers who want to become veterinary assistants can develop the scientific expertise and clinical skills they need to enter the field by earning an online certificate or diploma.
 This education can also provide a foundation for enrollment in degree programs that can lead to more responsibilities within a vet's office.